Spring 2024 First-Year Housing Registration

 Our team is extremely excited to welcome the students and families of the Class of 2027 into our community.
 Our core mission is to build positive communities that empower our students to grow and develop as they engage in unique challenges and possibilities throughout their undergraduate experience.
 Our residence halls are a focal point of our institution's mission to further human well-being by offering a space of cultural and intellectual diversity that is the foundation for the exploration of new ideas.

 Housing at GW is based on a student’s class year at GW, and not on the academic credits that a student has.
-Students whose first semester at GW is fall 2023 or spring 2024 will have the class year of 2027 and are considered first-year students during the 2023-2024 academic year.
+Students whose first semester at GW is spring 2024 will have the class year of 2027 and are considered first-year students during the 2023-2024 academic year.

 1. Review Criteria to Receive an Exemption to the Residency Requirement